Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 features through a web interface.
 APIs and Authorization: The APIs in the governance layer are responsible for authorizing requests and interacting with the metastore (database).
-Upon approval, the application communicates with the Cluster API application.
+Upon approval, the application communicates with the Klaw Cluster API application.

 Security: The communication between APIs in the Governance Layer and the Cluster Layer is highly secure.
 JWT token-based authentication is